achhetr/weather-api/README.md

-# Portfolio
+# Weather REST API

-This is a Node project to create an api by entering location to get the temperature
+This is a node project to create an api by entering location to get the temperature

 ## Installation